jeffgillan/cog_copc_generate/README.md

 * Specify the directory of images to be mounted in the container.
 This is relative to your current working directory.
 * Make sure your Metashape license has already been declared in your terminal session
 * Specify the directory where the output image products are being written to.
 This is relative to your current working directory and is specified within the automate-metashape `config.yml`.
+Please **do not** change the location of the mounted directory in the container (ie, `/input`).

 <br>